matkl/trajan-gateway/README.md

 trajan-gateway
 ==============

-Gateway module for use with trajan game server
+Gateway module for use with [trajan](https://github.com/matkl/trajan) game server.

+Not usable yet.